treeverse/lakeFS/docs/integrations/kubeflow.md

 ## Add pipeline steps for lakeFS operations

 To integrate lakeFS onto your Kubeflow pipeline, we will need to create Kubeflow components that perform lakeFS operations.
-Currently, there are two methods to create lakeFS ContainerOp:
+Currently, there are two methods to create lakeFS ContainerOps:
 1. Implement a function-based ContainerOp that uses lakeFS's Python API to invoke lakeFS operations.
-1. Implement a ContainerOps that uses the `lakectl` CLI docker image to invoke lakeFS operations.
+1. Implement a ContainerOp that uses the `lakectl` CLI docker image to invoke lakeFS operations.

 ### Function-based ContainerOps

-To implement a [function-based component](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/) that invoke lakeFS operations, you should use the [Python openAPI client](python.md) lakeFS has.
+To implement a [function-based component](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/) that invokes lakeFS operations, you should use the [Python OpenAPI client](python.md) lakeFS has.
 See the example below that demonstrates how to make the client's package available to your ContainerOp.

 #### Example operations
 {: .no_toc }